Warburton River Walk

 The O'Shannassy Aqueduct Trail is another popular walking trail in the area and you could extend this walk to include part of it.

 The Warburton to Lilydale Rail Trail offers another nearby route through picturesque countryside.
-This one is perhaps better enjoyed on two wheels though as you’ll cover far more of the mostly flat 38km track this way.
+This one is perhaps better explored on two wheels though as you’ll cover far more of the mostly flat 38km track this way.
 The trail runs from Warburton Station to Lilydale Station and you can hire bikes at either end.

 Healesville Wildlife Sanctuary is about 30 minutes drive away and offers a great opportunity to see Australian native animals in their natural habitat.